Table of contents

 Voila, you’re done!
 Your Salesforce data is now available within Snowflake and is being synced on a schedule through the Tableau CRM Sync Out connector.

-Method 2: Code-Free Data Integration with Skyvia
+Method 3: Code-Free Data Integration with Skyvia

 Unlike the method mentioned above, Skyvia offers a different but more effective and advanced method for Salesforce and Snowflake integration.
-The platform supports 80+ native connectors and is a complete ETL, ELT and Reverse ETL tool.
+The platform supports 160+ native connectors and is a complete ETL, ELT, and Reverse ETL tool.
 Skyvia greatly simplifies a one-way data loading to the data warehouse as well as allows loading data in any direction, including the scenarios of loading already enriched data from Snowflake back to Salesforce or to other applications if needed.

 As for loading data back from Snowflake to Salesforce, Skyvia offers several options.
-You can either use the Import package functionality to load data physically or use the Skyvia Connect product to create OData endpoints to Snowflake and display only necessary data in Salesforce.
-The latter is possible through external objects in Salesforce Connect product.
+You can either use the Import component functionality to load data physically or use the Skyvia Connect product to create OData endpoints to Snowflake and display only necessary data in Salesforce.
+The latter is possible through external objects in the Salesforce Connect product.

 PREREQUISITES